ayannw/mitsuha/README.md

 We recommend using [`Yarn`](http://yarnpkg.com/ 'Yarn') but you can still use npm.

 -   Now edit the file `.env` and put your bot's credentials.
-You can get them from [`Discord developer portal`](https://discord.com/developers/ 'Discord developer portal').
+You can get the `DISCORD_TOKEN` from [`Discord developer portal`](https://discord.com/developers/ 'Discord developer portal').

 -   Now start the bot using `npm run start` or `yarn start`.
-    > Doesn't work ?
-Make sure you have put right credentials and try again.
+    > Did not work ?
+Make sure you have used right credentials and try again.
 If it still doesn't work, please [open an issue](https://github.com/ayannw/mitsuha/issues/new 'create a new issue').

 &copy; Sazid Abdullah Ayan (@ayannw), 2021